On this page

 Mistakes may occur due to the employee not fully understanding the requirements of their job, or how to adequately fulfil them.
 Provide training on the areas which the employee is struggling with, and even re-evaluate the training processes to ensure future employees do not experience the same issue in the future.
 Ensure the employee receives praise and encouragement when they are learning, as this reinforces the behaviour.

-Be as specific as possible when informing your employee of their mistakes and ensure your feedback is clear and precise..
+Be as specific as possible when informing your employee of their mistakes and ensure your feedback is clear and precise.
 An employee who feels discouraged may leave the company if they do not understand how to improve.

-3. Encourages questions
+3. Encourage questions

 An employee who is too afraid to ask for help or clarification, is bound to make mistakes.
 A workplace that encourages their employees to ask questions, is a workplace where an employee feels comfortable asking for help or assistance.